-It may seem simple, but it's my favorite way to have tuna.
+This blackened tuna recipe is very simple but it's my favorite way to have tuna.
 Seared fish steaks are a Cajun tradition.

-It may seem simple, but it's my favorite way to have tuna.
+This blackened tuna recipe is very simple but it's my favorite way to have tuna.
 Seared fish steaks are a Cajun tradition.

 I first had blackened tuna a few weeks ago at a buffet in a casino.
 I am not sure how this was my first time since I have lived in Louisiana for 24 years but it was.
 Well as soon as I got home I searched and found this recipe for blackened tuna.
 A few days later I had a friend over and we tried this recipe and what a success.
 It matched closely to the blackened tuna I had at the casino and possibly turned out better.
 This recipe is very simple and takes little time.
 The only thing you need to watch out for is buying a cajun/creole seasoning without salt.
 Because of the generous amount of seasoning you will put on the tuna, the salt content is extremely high if you choose a cajun seasoning with salt.
 Just a tip for people who need to watch their salt content.Read More